happy9646/BookByte/BookByte/README.txt

       2 This project utilizes compiled classes to enhance performance and maintain a clean separation between logic and presentation.
       By precompiling reusable components, the application achieves faster execution and better modularity

+      3 Also, add the compiled class for DataAccess.